Writing

 Modern Love — The New York Times

 My essay in the New York Times Modern Love column tells the story of loving my husband through severe depression and electroconvulsive therapy — from a surreal afternoon in an Apple Store to the double doors of a psychiatric unit.
-It's become the seed of a memoir.
-Selected for narration on the Modern Love podcast.

 Read the essay →